icyphox/pw/readme.md

 This is your GPG key's associated email ID.

 Optionally, you may set `PW_DIR` to your desired path to change the default password store location, which is `~/.pw`.
+To override the default password length of 25, set `PW_LEN` to a number of your choice.

 ```
 pw - mnml password manager